GoogleChrome/web.dev/src/site/content/en/media/containers-and-codecs/index.md

 ## Codecs

-Continuing downward, we arrive at the codec. _Codec_, which is short for _coder- decoder_, is a compression format for video or audio data.
+Next the codec.
 As stated earlier, a codec is _not_ the same thing as a container.
 Two files of the same container type could hold data compressed using completely different codecs.
 The webm format for example allows audio to be encoded using either [vorbis](https://en.wikipedia.org/wiki/Vorbis) or [opus](https://en.wikipedia.org/wiki/Opus_(audio_format)).
-To change the codec I need FFmpeg.
+To change the codec I use FFmpeg.

 In the last section I demuxed the audio and video like this: